Don't you just love reading about marketing metrics?

 Last-click attribution may be the norm today, but it also seems to be reaching its expiration date.

-Admittedly, not every scenario is that drastic.
-But it's difficult to deny that the buyer journey of today's consumer is becoming increasingly sophisticated.
-In layman's terms: your audience sees a bunch of different messages connected to your brand before they convert.
+Admittedly, not every scenario is that drastic, but it's difficult to deny that the buyer journey of today's consumer is becoming increasingly sophisticated.
+In reality, your audience sees a bunch of different messages connected to your brand before they convert.

 How Google Plans to Kill Last-Click Attribution